marco262/my_wiki/data/onednd/class/druid.md

 ### Starting Equipment

-As a 1st-level character, you start with the following equipment, or you can forgo it and spend 50 GP on equipment of your choice.
+As a 1st-level character, you start with the following equipment, or you can forgo it and spend 50 GP on equipment of your choice:

 * Druidic Focus (Quarterstaff)
 * Explorer's Pack